Luix-Sparta/tech258_cicd/cicd.md

 These 2 jobs are the CI section for the CICD Pipeline.
 Ensuring the Dev branch as a working build and then merging that working build with the main branch.

 #### Job 1 - name-ci
-This job will test NPM on the dev branch .
+This job will test NPM on the dev branch.

 Steps:
 1. Create Job